FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 Here, with MATLAB, we will extract and analyze big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with ordinary matrices and algorithm "fmincg", and another with sparse matrices and algorithm "codigraf", and observe their differences.

-** 2.EXTRACT**
+**2. EXTRACT**

 The extract dataset comes from grouplens page at  "http://files.grouplens.org/datasets/movielens/" and use "ml-10m.zip".
-This data set contains 10000054 ratings and 95580 tags applied to 10681 movies by 71567 users of the online movie recommender service MovieLens.
+This data set contains 10,000,054 ratings and 95580 tags applied to 10681 movies by 71567 users of the online movie recommender service MovieLens.
 Users were selected at random for inclusion.
 All users selected had rated at least 20 movies.
 Unlike previous MovieLens data sets, no demographic information is included.
 Each user is represented by an id, and no other information is provided.
 The data are contained in three files, movies.dat, ratings.dat and tags.dat.
 Also included are scripts for generating subsets of the data to support five-fold cross-validation of rating predictions.
 The extraction downloads data into a zip file, unzip the file to have on disk the files "movies.dat" and "ratings.dat".
 The "movies.dat" file is passed to a database table "moviesTbl" and the "rating.dat" file is passed to a database tall table "ratingsTbl".

 Working with the ratings data

-While the movie data was small enough to use an ordinary table variable, the ratings data is typically much larger*.
+While the movie data was small enough to use an ordinary table variable, the ratings data is typically much larger.
 In this section we outline methods for importing and working with 'out-of-memory' data.

 Create a datastore to interface with ratings file